-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 David D. Ossip, Gokul Rajaram and Jay Simons will serve as members of our audit committee.
 Our board of directors has determined that each of David D. Ossip, Gokul Rajaram and Jay Simons are independent under the NYSE listing standards and applicable SEC rules.
 Gokul Rajaram will serve as the Chairman of the audit committee.
 Under the NYSE listing standards and applicable SEC rules, all the directors on the audit committee must be independent.
 Each member of the audit committee is financially literate and our board of directors has determined that David D. Ossip, Gokul Rajaram and Jay Simons qualify as an "audit committee financial expert" as defined in applicable SEC rules.